supervisely/developer-portal/app-development/basics/add-private-app.md

 ### Step 5.
 Check your first application

-Now, open Ecosystem page in the left menu and choose "Private Apps" in the right menu.
+Now, open the Ecosystem page in the left menu and choose "Private Apps" in the right menu.
 You should see here your new application after a minute.
 Add it to your team and try it out!

-Next time you push a new update to your repository, do not forget to open application in Ecosystem and click "Refresh" button to update it.
+Next time you push a new update to your repository, do not forget to open the application in Ecosystem and click "Refresh" button to update it.

 ## Option 3.
 Create a release on GitHub